In this review, we will be comparing SuperCenter XL and Motion 50XTi, two Center Channel speakers from GoldenEar and MartinLogan.

 Impedance and Sensitivity

-GoldenEar SuperCenter XL is a 8 ohms speaker compared to the Motion 50XTi which has a nominal impedance of 4 ohms.
+SuperCenter XL is a 8 ohms speaker compared to the Motion 50XTi which has a nominal impedance of 4 ohms.
 Lower impedance speakers, especially the ones that are rated at 4 ohms may put more pressure on the amplifier unit especially when played at high volume levels, so make sure the amp you pair with the Motion 50XTi can provide this impedance level.

 These two speakers also have different sensitivity levels.
-GoldenEar SuperCenter XL sensitivity is rated at 91 dB and the Motion 50XTi's is rated at 94 dB.
+SuperCenter XL sensitivity is rated at 91 dB and the Motion 50XTi's is rated at 94 dB.
 This 3 dB difference makes the MartinLogan 50XTi a more sensitive speaker compared to GoldenEar SuperCenter XL, hence will play louder with the same amount of watts.

 Sensitivity